Marvel Entertainment: Marvel Entertainment Group

 "It is a mini-Disney in terms of intellectual property," said Perelman.
 "Disney's got much more highly recognized characters and softer characters, whereas our characters are termed action heroes.
 But at Marvel we are now in the business of the creation and marketing of characters."

 Public offering and acquisition

 Marvel made an initial public offering of 40% of the stock (ticker symbol NYSE:MRV) on July 15, 1991, giving $40 million from the proceeds to Andrews Group, Marvel's then direct parent corporation within MacAndrews & Forbes Holdings.

-In the early 1990s, Marvel Entertainment Group began expanding though acquisitions and the formation of new divisions.
+In the early 1990s, Marvel Entertainment Group began expanding through acquisitions and the formation of new divisions.
 Marvel purchased the trading card company Fleer on July 24, 1992.
 On April 30, 1993, Marvel acquired 46% of ToyBiz, which gave the company the rights to make Marvel toys.
 The Andrews Group named Avi Arad of ToyBiz as the president and CEO of the Marvel Films division.